pagkly/Zed/Investopedia3/What Is the J-Curve Effect.md

 In economics, it is often used to observe the effects of a weaker currency on trade balances.
 The pattern is as follows:

--   Immediately after a nation's currency is devalued, imports get more expensive and exports get cheaper, creating a worsening [trade deficit](https://www.investopedia.com/terms/t/trade_deficit.asp) (or at least a smaller trade surplus).
+-   Immediately after a nation's currency is devalued, imports get more expensive and exports get cheaper, creating a worsening [[trade deficit]](https://www.investopedia.com/terms/t/trade_deficit.asp) (or at least a smaller trade surplus).
 -   Shortly thereafter, the sales volume of the nation's exports begins to rise steadily, thanks to their relatively cheap prices.
 -   At the same time, consumers at home begin to buy more locally-produced goods because they are relatively affordable compared to imports.
 -   Over time, the trade balance between the nation and its partners bounces back and even exceeds pre-devaluation times.

 The devaluation of the nation's currency had an immediate negative effect because of an inevitable lag in satisfying greater demand for the country's products.

-When a [country’s currency appreciates](https://www.investopedia.com/articles/forex/080613/effects-currency-fluctuations-economy.asp), economists note, a reverse J-curve may occur.
+When a [[country’s currency appreciates]](https://www.investopedia.com/articles/forex/080613/effects-currency-fluctuations-economy.asp), economists note, a reverse J-curve may occur.
 The country’s exports abruptly become more expensive for importing countries.
 If other countries can fill the demand for a lower price, the stronger currency will reduce its export competitiveness.
 Local consumers may switch to imports, too, because they have become more competitive with locally-produced goods.

 ### The J-Curve in Private Equity